Two Point Museum release date, pre-order and latest news

 Sega and Two Point Studios have confirmed that Two Point Museum will be released on Tuesday 4th March 2025.

-The game was announced in August 2024 and then confirmed to be launching a month later in September, with pre-order details following.
+The game was announced in August 2024, with pre-order details following in September.
 It's a very short turnaround from announcement to release, something quite unusual these days.

 Can I pre-order Two Point Museum?